A short course on Tensor algebra and analysis, with applications to differential geometry: Suggested texts

 \chapter{Suggested texts}

 There are many textbooks on tensors, differential geometry and calculus of variations.
-The style, content, language of such books greatly depends upon the scientific community the authors belong to: pure or applied mathematicians, theoretical mechanicians or engineers.
-It is hence difficult to suggest some readings in the domain, in the end it is for a lot a matter of personal taste.
+The style, content, language of such books greatly depend upon the scientific community the authors belong to: pure or applied mathematicians, physicists, theoretical mechanicians or engineers.
+It is hence difficult to suggest some readings in the domain, and ultimately, it is mostly a matter of personal taste.

-This manuscript is greatly inspired by some classical methods, style and language that are typical in the community of theoretical mechanics; the following few suggested readings among several possible other ones belong to such a kind of scientific literature.
-They are classical textbooks and though the list is far from being exhaustive, they constitute a solid basis for the topics shortly developed in this manuscript, where the objective is to make mathematics for mechanics.
+This textbook is greatly inspired by some classical methods, style and language that are typical in the community of theoretical mechanics; the following few suggested readings, among several possible others, belong to such a kind of scientific literature.
+They are classical textbooks and though the list is far from being exhaustive, they constitute a solid basis for the topics briefly developed in this manuscript, where the objective is to present mathematics for mechanics.

-A good introduction to tensor algebra and analysis, that greatly inspired the content of this manuscript, are the two introductory chapters of the classical textbook \begin{itemize} \item M. E. Gurtin: \textit{An introduction to continuum mechanics}.
-Academic Press, 1981, \end{itemize} or also, in the same style, the long article \begin{itemize} \item P. Podio-Guidugli: \textit{A primer in elasticity}.
+A good introduction to tensor algebra and analysis, which greatly inspired the content of this manuscript, are the two introductory chapters of the classical textbook \begin{itemize} \item M. E. Gurtin: \textit{An introduction to continuum mechanics}.
+Academic Press, 1981, \end{itemize} or also, in a similar style, the long article \begin{itemize} \item P. Podio-Guidugli: \textit{A primer in elasticity}.
 Journal of Elasticity, v.
-58: 1-104, 2000. \end{itemize} A short, effective introduction to tensor algebra and differential geometry of curves can be found in the following text of exercices on analytical mechanics: \begin{itemize} \item P. Biscari, C. Poggi, E. G. Virga: \textit{Mechanics notebook}.
-Liguori Editore, 1999. \end{itemize} A classical textbook on linear algebra to be recommended is \begin{itemize} \item P. R. Halmos: {\it Finite-dimensional vector spaces}.
-Van Nostrand Reynold, 1958. \end{itemize} In the previous textbooks, tensor algebra in curvilinear coordinates is not developed; an introduction to this topic, specially intended for physicists and engineers, can be found in \begin{itemize} \item W. H. Müller: \textit{An expedition to continuum theory}.
-Springer, 2014, \end{itemize} that has largely influenced Chapter \ref{ch:6}.
+58: 1-104, 2000. \end{itemize} A short, effective introduction to tensor algebra and differential geometry of curves can be found in the following text of exercises on analytical mechanics: \begin{itemize} \item P. Biscari, C. Poggi, E. G. Virga: \textit{Mechanics notebook}.
+Liguori Editore, 1999. \end{itemize} A classical textbook on linear algebra that is recommended is \begin{itemize} \item P. R. Halmos: {\it Finite-dimensional vector spaces}.
+Van Nostrand Reynold, 1958. \end{itemize} In the previous textbooks, tensor algebra in curvilinear coordinates is not developed; an introduction to this topic, especially intended for physicists and engineers, can be found in \begin{itemize} \item W. H. Müller: \textit{An expedition to continuum theory}.
+Springer, 2014, \end{itemize} which has largely influenced Chapter \ref{ch:6}.